 Artist of 2 portraits

-Born in Buenos Aires of Scottish descent, Agar moved to London in 1909.
-In 1920 she went to Leon Underwood's Brook Green School of Art and subsequently the Slade School 1922-6.
-She married a fellow student, but in 1926 met Joseph Bard, whom she married in 1940.
-In 1931 Agar financed and Bard edited The Island, whose four issues were a manifesto of the Underwood School.
-Agar was the only British woman included in the International Surrealists Exhibition, 1936, showing assemblages Ceremonial Hat (1936), and Angel of Anarchy (1937; 1940-3, Tate Britain).
-She spent summer 1937 at Mougins with Picasso, Man Ray and others, and later had an affair with Paul Nash.
+Born in Buenos Aires, Agar moved to London in 1909.
+From 1924 she went to Leon Underwood's Brook Green School of Art, whose radical approach to life-drawing attracted Henry Moore.
+She attended the Slade in 1922-6 and married a student, but in 1926 met her second husband, Hungarian writer Joseph Bard.
+In 1928 she lived in Paris with Bard and met André Breton and other Surrealists.
+In 1931 she financed and Bard edited The Island, a manifesto of the Underwood School.
+She was the only British woman part of London's International Surrealist Exhibition, 1936, showing assemblages Ceremonial Hat (1936) and Angel of Anarchy (1937).
+She spent summer 1937 with Picasso and Man Ray, later having an affair with Paul Nash.

 Watch a film clip on the artist from the BBC Archive in the Media section below

 Test your memory by playing our matching pairs game.
 Three levels of difficulty make it fun for the whole family.

 Rearrange tiles to uncover sitters from the Gallery's Collection by playing our puzzle game.

 Who do you think you were?

 Answer a few lifestyle questions about the Elizabethan period and discover your inner Elizabethan!